Hi, I’m Rudiger Meyer, a composer interested in the play between music, sound, and media.

 This site uses Webmentions to collect responses, comments, reposts and likes/favourites/bookmarks from other sites that have published something that contains a link to my site, and notify my site of it.
 Since most of my tweets originate on this site (following the IndieWeb POSSE principle) that means that any responses to them on Twitter will in turn also be reflected here.
 This means that, in connection with any of those public responses, your name, profile picture, the URL of your website or twitter profile, as well as the response itself may also be displayed here.
 If you’d like me to remove any of that information simply send me an email and I’ll gladly do so.

-The video and some of the sounds embedded on this site can also be found on SoundCloud and Vimeo.
+Some of the videos and music/sounds embedded on this site can also be found on SoundCloud and Vimeo.
 I have various links collected on Pinboard and also collect stuff in huffduffer podcast feed.
-You might also find it interesting to check out Frankenstein’s Lab, a quarterly show & tell/tryout session presented together with the Danish Composers’ Society, or Poetisk Podcast, a platform started together with the author Lene Henningsen.
+You might also find it interesting to check out Frankenstein’s Lab, a show & tell/tryout session presented together with the Danish Composers’ Society, or Poetisk Podcast, a platform started together with the author Lene Henningsen.